symbol/symbol-docs/source/getting-started/first-application.rst

 The secondary ticket market, also known as the resale market, is the exchange of tickets that happens between individuals after they have purchased a ticket from an initial vendor.
 The initial vendor could be the event website, an online ticket vending platform, a shop, or a stall at the entrance of the event.

-Buying a ticket from someone that is not the initial vendor does not necessarily only mean to pay more for the ticket.
+Buying a ticket from someone that is not the initial vendor does not necessarily mean paying more for the ticket.
 There is the chance to be a victim of buying a fake or duplicate ticket, where the initial original vendor can't do anything to solve the issue.

 What do we want to solve?